 IVF Success Rates

 Patients often use national reporting of clinic-specific pregnancy rates to assess the quality of an infertility center’s program.
 Unfortunately, comparing these “success rates” can be complicated.
-What patients often do not know is that a report showing high pregnancy rates per cycle can either mean success – or something totally different.

 Success Rates: Terminology

 Pregnancy rates are quite important to both the clinician and the patient.
-However, as noted above, it can be difficult to compare pregnancy rates between clinics and across the country because of a variety of different fertility diagnoses, ages and prognosis.
+However, it can be difficult to compare pregnancy rates between clinics and across the country because of a variety of different fertility diagnoses, ages and prognosis.
 Pregnancy rate reports by SART are done so two years after they occur and many clinical changes can occur in the interim.
 At CRM we are holistic and inclusive in our delivery of care.
 We do not exclude women based upon age, ovarian reserve or prior cycle history.
 We do attempt to provide them with appropriate clinical guidance and expertise through their journey.
 In addition, we are an incredibly innovative practice and keep up with the latest technology.
 Therefore we have are continually refining our protocols to optimize outcomes.

 At the Center for Reproductive Medicine (CRM), we adhere to the highest ethical standards, educating our patients about their disorder and recommending the most cost effective treatment.
 Quality for us is a satisfied patient who understands their condition and its treatment, feels that the best advice was given and that the treatment, if indicated, was attempted with the best possible medical supervision and service.